-The Orange-tip is a fairly common butterfly in spring and early summer.
+The Orange-tip is a fairly common butterfly in spring and early summer, with the first few emerging in March in a warm spring.

 They are common in late April on Fleam Dyke, especialy at the Balsham end on large sheltered patches of Garlic Mustard.